Year Built

 Material Used

-Beyond the main temple, the complex houses several smaller shrines dedicated to various deities, each with its own unique character and significance.
-I spent hours exploring these ancillary structures, observing the subtle variations in architectural style and the distinct rituals performed by devotees.
-The temple complex isn't merely a static monument; it's a living, breathing entity, constantly evolving with the changing tides of time and tradition.
+Within the Garbhagriha (Sanctum), the deity resides, radiating palpable energy of devotion ([11]).
+The temple complex houses several smaller shrines dedicated to various deities, each with its unique character and significance ([12]).
+Danteshwari Temple isn't merely a static monument; it's a living entity, constantly evolving with the changing tides of time and tradition, symbolizing resilience and the unwavering spirit of the Bastar people ([13]).

 The Danteshwari Temple in Dantewada, Chhattisgarh, stands as a testament to the intricate tapestry of history woven across the Deccan plateau.
 Its origins lie not in isolated grandeur, but within the complex power dynamics of the Kalachuri period, specifically under the patronage of the Chalukya rulers who held sway over the South Kosala region.
 While the exact date of the temple's construction remains debated among scholars, its architectural style and inscriptions point towards a period between the 11th and 14th centuries CE, coinciding with the flourishing of the Kalachuri dynasty.